juanmartin8a/Tiktok-Clone/README.md

 ## Disclaimer
 This is a very simple TikTok clone.
-I only included the basic features since Tiktok has many many features and the goal for this project, just as many other projects, was to learn more, when I made this project I was just getting into mobile development.
+I only included the basic features since Tiktok has many many features and the goal for this project, just as many other projects, was to learn more, when I did this project I was just getting into mobile development.